jhaslowh/UFO_Attack/README.md

 **Level Editor Controls**
 1 : Toggle Editor Mode
+Use mouse scroll wheel to zoom.
+Right Click and drag to move camera.

 Editor Modes
-- Move Objects: Use the mouse to move ground points or scenery objects in this mode.
+- Move Objects: Use the mouse to move ground points, scenery objects, or level boundaries.
 - Add Points: Use the mouse to add ground points to the ground in this mode.
 Points will be added between surrounding points.
 - Remove Points: Use the mouse to select and remove ground points.
-- Right click and drag to move camera
-- Level bounds can be moved with the blue arrows on both sides.

 **Terminal**
 2 : Toggle on/off